 If retaining the value of your car is your top priority, then be sure not to clock up too many miles on it.
 Think about when you are buying a car, and how you are put off when you see the car isn’t that old but has already done over 100,000 miles.
 It’s not that you won’t buy it at all, but you realise the price is too high and so you negotiate it down.
 The same could well happen to you if the miles are excessive, especially if it’s a newer car.

 The solution could be to buy a cheap ‘runaround’ car such as a Ford Fiesta or a good old Vauxhall Corsa.
 If you do a lot of long-distance driving or even enjoy a good road trip, buying a second car is a really great option to consider.
-The more prestige your cars make and model is, the less mileage you want to be clocking up if the car’s sale value is the most important thing to you.
+The more prestigious your cars make and model is, the less mileage you want to be clocking up if the car’s sale value is the most important thing to you.

 2. Carry out regular maintenance